Nabagata/cp-apm-nodejs-create-service/README.md

 ``` bash
 CDS_ENV=production cds build && cf push -f gen/db && cf push -f gen/srv --random-route
 ```
+> This process takes some minutes.
+The first part of the command creates the SAP HANA table and view definitions along with manifest.yaml files in both in gen/db and gen/srv folders.
+Look at gen/db/manifest.yaml and see that it binds to the my-bookshop-db-hdi-container service that you’ve created in the previous step.

 > Troubleshooting: If gen/db doesn't exist then put this in .cdsrc.json
 >
 ```json